 3. Tracking Gorillas in Bwindi Impenetrable National park in Uganda

-Tracking gorillas can last for an hour to eight hours depending on where the gorillas slept the previous evening but however long it takes, spotting them would be the highlight of your entire trip to Uganda.
+Tracking gorillas can take anywhere between 1 to 8 hours depending on where the gorillas slept the previous evening but however long it takes, spotting them would be the highlight of your entire trip to Uganda.

-Whether it is watching them play with each other, jumping from one tree to another, walking away majestically or even trying to touch your body in amusement, the sight of all this is an African experience that you will never forget.
+Whether it’s watching them play with each other, jumping from one tree to another, walking away majestically, or even trying to touch your body in amusement, the sight of all this is an African experience that you will never forget.

 4. Climbing Mount Kilimanjaro in Tanzania

 Commonly known as the Roof of Africa, Mount Kilimanjaro is the highest mountain in Africa and also the tallest freestanding mountain on earth standing at 5,895 meters (19,341 ft) above sea level.